adithyasunil04/MySQL-Frontend-GUI/README.md

 3. Execute the python file MySQL-Frontend_v2.0XX.py on your Python shell.
 4. Pls do not move around any .png or .ui file into other directories otherwise the python script may not run well.
 5. You are done.

+6. Or Just execute the MySQL Frontend Executable using the shortcut file.